 Not bringing enough medicine

-You could have saved yourself several days of itchy misery after being bitten by bugs if you just brought some Benadryl and cortisone cream along.
+You could have saved yourself several days of itchy misery after being bitten by bugs if you had just brought some Benadryl and cortisone cream along.

 Some medicines are only available in your home country, and you definitely don’t want to go from store to store to find a specific treatment on your trip.